Kunst & Denker Contemporary, Dusseldorf, 2016

 With QUOVADIS, Kunst & Denker Contemporary brings together artistic positions that subtly articulate the roughness of contemporary events.
 In different ways, the artists formulate a moment of break: with (art) history, the body, the surface as information carrier.
 The ambivalent appears as a method of disclosure.

 Text: Jonas Schenk

-The works are based on images of parts of the skin, face or body that have been transferred to a wax surface in a multi-layer process.
-The layers result in densifications, hints and dissolutions, which are transformed into delicate abstract forms.
+o.T.
+(Enkaustik) are based on magazine images of skin, face or body parts, which were transferred to a wax surface in a multi-layer process.
+The layers result in condensations, allusions and dissolutions, which are translated to delicate abstract forms.